StephanCoast/BicycleBuilderServer/README.md

 `java -jar bbserver-1.jar`
 5. download and start JavaFX BicycleBuilderClient to access demo dataset

+Alternatively you can clone this repo with your favorite IDE and compile the project yourself with the help of Maven and the included pom.xml.

 ### getting started
 Login into demo database via: